redis/redis-doc/topics/modules-api-ref.md

     RedisModuleDict *RedisModule_CreateDict(RedisModuleCtx *ctx);

 Create a new dictionary.
-The 'ctx' pointer can be the current module context or NULL, depending on what you want.
+The `ctx` pointer can be the current module context or NULL, depending on what you want.
 Please follow the following rules:

 1. Use a NULL context if you plan to retain a reference to this dictionary that will survive the time of the module callback where you created it.
 2. Use a NULL context if no context is available at the time you are creating the dictionary (of course...).
-3. However use the current callback context as 'ctx' argument if the dictionary time to live is just limited to the callback scope.
+3. However use the current callback context as `ctx` argument if the dictionary time to live is just limited to the callback scope.
 In this case, if enabled, you can enjoy the automatic memory management that will reclaim the dictionary memory, as well as the strings returned by the